 Each month, my kids and I have breakfast with a group of other dads and their kids.
-As each dad takes their turn going around the table speaking about their kids and what they’re proud of, I watch their kids.
+As each dad takes his turn going around the table speaking about his kids and what he’s proud of, I watch his kids.
 They perk up, their eyes wide open in anticipation as their dad shares why he’s proud.
 Their reactions are priceless, and my kids have the exact same response.
-The ‘pride exercise’ is the highlight of each breakfast and one of the foundational pieces at each monthly All Pro Dad Chapter Meeting.
+The pride exercise is the highlight of each breakfast and one of the foundational pieces at each monthly All Pro Dad chapter meeting.

-Every single dad and kid at the breakfasts love it.
-But part of me wonders, as great as this exercise is, how often do we do this when we are not at an All Pro Dad Chapter meeting?
-Do we let our kids know that we are proud of them enough?
-If we only do it once a month, then the answer is no. We may want to, but sometimes the busyness of life works against us and we don’t realize we could encourage our kids more.
+Every single dad and kid at the breakfasts loves it.
+But part of me wonders, as great as this exercise is, how often do we do this when we are not at an All Pro Dad chapter meeting?
+Do we let our kids know we are proud of them enough?
+If we only do it once a month, then the answer is no. Sometimes the busyness of life works against us and we don’t realize we could encourage our kids more.
 How great would it be if we did the pride exercise on a regular basis?
-Here are 10 ways to say, “I am proud of you.”
+Here are 10 ways to say “I am proud of you.”

 - “You did a great job cleaning your room!”